 TOTAL PROJECT COSTS: $100,000.00

-Remember review, review and review your budget again and again, as you develop your concept.
-Budgets have to be highly considered, realistic and tightly managed to ensure that your project run as planned, artists fees are protected and best outcomes achieved.
+Remember review, review, and review your budget again and again, as you develop your concept.
+Budgets must be carefully considered, realistic and tightly managed to ensure that your project run as planned, artists fees are protected, and best outcomes achieved.

 *DISCLAIMER: These blog posts are written by T Projects and are not necessarily reflective of the position or opinions of any of our clients